 The Allegrini family estate covers 100 hectares of vineyard in the heart of the Valpolicella Classico area...

 The family has been growing grapes here for six generations, but the estate in its current form was founded by Giovanni Allegrini.
 When he died in 1983, it passed to his three children, who ran it together until Walter's death in July 2003.
 Franco now looks after the vineyards and is the winemaker, and Marilisa is director of marketing.

 Palazzo della Torre covers 26 hectares of east-facing vineyard planted between 1962 and 2013, situated 240 metres above sea level.
 Allegrini purchased this vineyard in 1978.
-Soils are cretaceous and calcareous, with Pergola trentina trained vines planted at 3,000 vines per hectare.
+Soils are calcareous and rich in marine minerals.
+Vines are Pergola trentina trained, planted at 3,000 vines per hectare.

 |Region||Valpolicella Classico, Veneto|